klesteb/fun-with-c/ctdl210/README.md

 ## Phase II

 First pass over the code.
 Reformat the code to how I like it.
-Remove obvious BDS C nemonics and change them to ANSI C. Remove obvious CP/M semantics.
+Remove obvious BDS C mnemonics and change them to ANSI C. Remove obvious CP/M semantics.
 Compile with gcc <file name> to find undefined stuff.
 Fix compile errors.